mohammadjalalfazli/Spring-Boot-CRUD-With-In-Memory-DB/README.md

-# Spring Boot H2 Database CRUD example: Building Rest API Service with Spring Data JPA Use In Memory Database
+# Spring Boot CRUD With In Memory DB

+Building Rest API Service with Spring Data JPA Use In Memory Database

+- Language Java
+- Database H2

 In this Project, we're going to build a Spring Boot Rest CRUD API examples with Maven that use Spring Data JPA to interact with H2 database.